Surface Area and Volume of Cylinder — CBSE Class 9 & 10 Explained

 TSA = 2πrh + 2πr²

-Surface area measures the outside covering.
+Surface area measures covering.

-Volume measures the space inside.
+Volume measures capacity.

 Practice Questions